juschan/dsi_resources/README.md

 #### Online Resources to understand Cross-Validation
+* [Scikit-Learn - Cross Validation](https://scikit-learn.org/stable/modules/cross_validation.html) - A useful resources to understand how cross-validation works in scikit-learn, and how the cross_val_score function is used, and how it differs from cross_val_predict.
 * [Machine Learning Fundamentals: Cross Validation](https://www.youtube.com/watch?v=fSytzGwwBVw) - by Statquest

 #### Online Resources to understand Regularisation